Layer-7 Governance Infrastructure Is Live

 IEC

-International Electrotechnical Commission standards.
+International Electrotechnical Commission standards ecosystem.

 NIST AI RMF